 Remove it from the oven, and carefully remove the parchment and beans.
 Prick the shell with a fork along the bottom and sides.
 Return it the oven and bake it for another 5-8 minutes, this time in the center of the oven, until just golden brown.
 Check after 3 minutes to see if any bubbles are developing.
 If so, prick these gently with a fork or push down with a tea towel.

 Brush the bottom and sides with an egg white whisked with 2 teaspoons of water.
 Put the shell back into the oven for 2-3 minutes for the egg white coating to cook.
 It should be dry and shiny.
-Once cooled, this will create a barrier for any warm filling, so the crust won't turn soggy.
+Once cooled, this will create a barrier for any warm filling, so the crust won’t turn soggy.
 Remove to cool.
-The crust can be made a day ahead of filling it.

 In the meantime, during the initial 20 minutes of baking, roll out the smaller disk on a well-floured surface to the same thickness of your pie shell.
 I’m guessing around 1/6 of an inch or so…not too thick or thin.
 Using your favorite cookie cutters, cut out shapes, enough to cover the top of a pie comfortably.
 Place all of them onto a parchment lined baking sheet and put into the freezer for 5 minutes.
 Remove, lightly brush with an egg wash (egg beaten with 1 tablespoon of water).
 Sprinkle with the turbinado sugar.

 Once the shell is out of the oven, drop the heat to 375°F. Bake the ‘cookies’ in the middle of the oven until golden brown.
 This could take 15 minutes, but keep an eye on them and remove any that are turning brown earlier.
 Remove and cool on a rack.